Yazdi9/TTS-MultiLingual/README.md

 # Running a multi-speaker and multi-lingual model

-# List available 🐸TTS models and choose the first one
+# List available TTS models and choose the first one
 model_name = TTS.list_models()[0]
 # Init TTS
 tts = TTS(model_name)
 # Run TTS
-# ❗ Since this model is multi-speaker and multi-lingual, we must set the target speaker and the language
+# Since this model is multi-speaker and multi-lingual, we must set the target speaker and the language
 # Text to speech with a numpy output
 wav = tts.tts("This is a test!
 This is also a test!!", speaker=tts.speakers[0], language=tts.languages[0])
 # Text to speech to a file